 It’s a truism in the field of architecture that no matter how long one stares at a dirt plot, a completed building will never emerge unprompted.
 The meaning I take from this story is that initiative is key to doing anything in the AEC industry.
 Frustrated by the lack of information on the economics of building information modelling, but recognizing the technology was going to have a massive impact on how we build in Canada, I set out three years ago to start researching the sources of value and cost drivers in a BIM workflow myself.
 I had no right to do it.
 No one told me to do it.
 In fact many told me not to do it.
 But with a passion for architecture motivating me, and a background in writing and math guiding me, as suspected, once collected in one place, it actually adds up to quite a valuable collection of BIM workflows and best practices.
-Confirmation of its value came recently with an invitation to present my materials on The Value and Cost Drivers of BIM at Autodesk University 2017 in Las Vegas this November 14-16.
+Confirmation of its value came recently with an invitation to present my materials on The Value and Cost Drivers of BIM at Autodesk University 2017 in

 The presentation will be of interest to two main audiences: Those responsible for the financial performance of BIM projects, and secondly, BIM consultants and specialists trying to understand the larger economic framework in which they work.
 Special care has been taken to make sure the presentation is applicable to every phase of the design and construction process that might conceivably use BIM.
 This perspective plays to the known strengths of digital technology; its integrative and collaborative qualities can be utilized to connect stakeholders throughout the process and streamline the connections between all the different technologies clients and building professionals are currently excited about: Point clouds, data-driven design, VR+AR, facility operation models, etc. Trying to capture this fast moving field might at first seem overwhelming, but having taken the time to force some organization on the subject, it becomes clear areas of low hanging fruit exist which have yet to be exploited by Canadian firms.
 Our ultimate goal is to make clear and predictable the economic mechanisms which help guide the building and design process to success.
 It is argued that with a better understanding of the sources of value and cost drivers in a BIM project, building design as a process, and also the building as a deliverable, can be made better, faster, and cheaper.